feathersjs/docs/real-time/event-filtering.md

 });
 ```

-As mentioned, filters can be chained.
-For example, we now know the todo and the connection user belong to the same company.
-Now we can filter the `created` event to only be sent if the connections user and the user that created the todo are friends with each other:
+Now that we know the connection has an authenticated user and the data and the user belong to the same company, we can filter the `created` event to only be sent if the connections user and the user that created the todo are friends with each other:

 ```js